Griatch/interplanetary/README.md

 ![Jupiter passage](src/img/passage.png)

-This is a full space combat board game that I have been having a lot of fun with playing with my friends.
+This is a full space combat board game that I created and which I have been having a lot of fun refining and playing with my friends.
 The gameplay is fast and easy to learn yet tries to portray realistic space combat using believable space ships on the Inner solar system scale.

 Interplanetary sports what is probably one of the most fluid Newtonian